Dozens of Hong Kong protesters appear in court on rioting charges

 The protesters have five demands - the scrapping of now-withdrawn legislation that would have allowed extraditions to China, retraction of the word "riot" to describe the rallies, the release of all detained demonstrators, an independent inquiry into perceived police brutality and the right for Hong Kong people to choose their own leader.

-The publisher of Hong Kong's Apple Daily, controlled by pro-democracy tycoon and Beijing critic Jimmy Lai, on Wednesday condemned an assault on one of its reporters by unknown assailants at a restaurant.
-The female reporter has been covering the protests.

-(Reporting by Jessie Wong, Writing by Nick Macfie, Editing by Timothy Heritage)
+(Reporting by Jessie Pang and Twinnie Siu, Writing by Nick Macfie, Editing by Timothy Heritage, William Maclean)

 ((annemarie.roantree@thomsonreuters.com; +852 97387151; Reuters Messaging: annemarie.roantree.thomsonreuters.com@reuters.net))